© Kiff One Name Study 1993-1999 all rights reserved

 William Kiff, aged 32, bachelor, labourer, Hertford Heath, son of William Kiff, labourer

-Mary Ann VVilbourn, aged 30, widow, ---, Hertford Heath, daughter of Samuel Jackson, labourer
+Mary Ann VVilbourn, aged 30, widow, ---, Hertford Heath, daughter of Samuel Jackson,

 Witnesses.
 Andrew Kiff and James Latter